lpc864-ual/AdvancedComputerVision/README.md

-This repository was made to upload the work of the "Tratamiento Digital de Imagenes" subject.
+This repository was made to upload the proyect of the "Tratamiento Digital de Imagenes" subject.

 Members: